-To address this challenging trilemma, APPA’s Productive, Smart Buildings (PSB) initiative quantifies how productive our built environment is and how facility managers are leveraging smart technologies to continuously monitor, measure, and enable that productivity.
-PSB is a free self-assessment decision-making framework to optimize human productivity by investing in the built environment and smart technologies.
+To address this challenging trilemma, APPA’s Productive, Smart Buildings initiative quantifies how productive our built environment is and how facility managers are leveraging smart technologies to continuously monitor, measure, and enable that productivity.
+Productive, Smart Buildings is a free self-assessment decision-making framework to optimize human productivity by investing in the built environment and smart technologies.

-The PSB initiative is based on the “9 Foundations of a Healthy Building” identified in the book Healthy Buildings: How Indoor Spaces Drive Performance and Productivity (Allen & Macomber, 2020) and a 10th foundation, Inclusivity.
+The Productive, Smart Buildings initiative is based on the “9 Foundations of a Healthy Building” identified in the book Healthy Buildings: How Indoor Spaces Can Make You Sick–or Keep You Well (Allen & Macomber, 2022) and a 10th foundation, Inclusivity.
 In alignment with the intentional national focus on diversity, equity, and inclusion (DEI), this 10th foundation ensures that facilities management teams, as C-suite influencers, are at the forefront of the DEI conversation.

 Productive, Smart Buildings Foundations: